eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 *And then, with that, Stephanie pulls out her phone only to see a news notification.
 "LHD-0404 'HAZE' PROJECT TO BE ANNOUNCED TODAY"* \
 *Stephanie looks to Cisila, who immediately says they need to find Maria.
 But Stephanie points out the car that the Crow stole...it was Lyla's.
 Turning to Lyla, they find out they can track the car.
 The best thing they can do is chase after them.
 Stop them before something else happens.
 And now is the only time.*

-# 17
+# 19
-# BACK ON THE ROCKS
+# Chase Of Your Nightmares
 ### CHICAGO, ILLINOIS, U.S.A
-### 4:17AM
+### 10:17PM
-### NOVEMBER 8TH, 2035
+### NOVEMBER 9TH, 2035
-#### STEPHANIE LAYTON, 23
+#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26

 *Getting into the R32, Stephanie and Cisila take off after the Crow, who seems to be heading for the mountain, or Skeller Pass as we find its name out.
 But as they get to the top, Stephanie spots cars behind them in the rearview mirrors.
 Syndicate cars.
 Just before the craziness begins, she reflects on what's just happened.
 Talin was forcefully turned against them by Maria, and the Crow just shot Lyla, Kasey, and Cisila.
 They might be patched up now, but that's not all the Crow has done.
 Under Maria's command, the murderer has killed a dozen people to keep a project's true intentions below ground.
 And just now, Equinox Medical seems to be planning a ruse.
 A fake interview or something to cover up LHD-0404, Haze, as something much better.
 But they're living on borrowed time as Cisila and Stephanie go after the Crow, and then...unfortunately, Maria.*

 *Cue BACK ON THE ROCKS as Stephanie puts the pedal to the metal to get away from the Syndicate cars.
 The first turn of the reverse way of Skeller Pass is too flat for Stephanie to decelerate and use a low-gear turn to get through.
 Her grip on the wheel tightens as she folds under the pressure, latches onto the stickshift, and pushes the Skyline R32 into a drift, around the corner.
 The entire time, her mind is blank.
 She's terrified.*

 *But back on the road, and now going properly downhill, she's able to regain control of herself.
-Letting the R32 Godzilla roar, Stephanie lets herself focus, as Cisila watches nervously.
+Letting the Nissan Skyline GT-R R32 'Godzilla' roar, Stephanie lets herself focus, as Cisila watches nervously.
 This entire chase is going to be incredibly long (probably most of the chapter!), and only 'ends' once the R32 exits Skeller Pass and gets back onto the Chicago highway.
 We shift to Cisila's perspective as they draw closer to the Crow's (well, Lyla's...but still) car, and she hangs out the passenger window, pulling out her revolvers.
 Her goal: stop the car on the highway.
 By force.
 Cue BATTLE OF PRIDE from YAKUZA 5 for a Yakuza-like car section.*

 *Chapter ends as the cars get off the highway and onto a main Chicago street, where the Crow's car crashes, going into an off-kilter drift before flipping onto its side.*

+# 20
+# Stop Them
+### CHICAGO, ILLINOIS, U.S.A
+### 10:38PM
+### NOVEMBER 9TH, 2035
+#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26